 A.) It is enormously stimulating to teach writing.
 I always get new ideas from my students.
 I even try to do the exercises I assign.
 The last one, which involved writing about a fantasy setting, got me finally to emulate our own Nancy Jane Moore, and experiment with a totally different format.
 A fantasy short story in the form of an invoice, how else could I have done it?

 8) What have you learned from your own writing?
 To what concepts, intentionally or not, do you think you’ve exposed your readers?
 (You are primarily an SF and Fantasy writer, and your spouse is a computer geek.
 Rumor has it you both like comic books a lot.
 Your children went another direction, and are career military.
 This makes me wonder about both the questions you’ve asked in life and the questions you’ve encouraged your children to ask.)

 A.) Tolkien said of his Elves, that they put all that they love into all that they make.
 Everything I’m really interested in shows up in my books too—the making of things, the insistence on a larger spiritual dimension, the seriously flawed people.
 But on the other hand starting out on a project leads you to love the material.
-I will love, for ever, works about the exploration of Antarctica.
-Writing Revise the World hooked me for the rest of my life on narratives about British people freezing to death on the ice—kind of a specialized taste, I will admit.
-And it has occurred to me that, if I really wanted to know about, say, baseball I could set out to write a novel about it.
-(I do not.
-But perhaps if I combined it with something else?
-Say, Dante, who I have always meant to write about.
-One cannot imagine Dante playing baseball, the long red robes would be too hampering I would think.
-There must be something better.)
+I will love, forever, works about the exploration of Antarctica.
+Writing Revise the World hooked me for the rest of my life on narratives about British men freezing slowly to death on the ice—kind of a specialized taste, I will admit.

 9) You like to draw, you cook with abandon, and you knit up a storm.
 If you could no longer write fiction, where would your creativity turn?